F0lak/dm_open_ref/ref/proc/switch.md

 will be tested.

 The values A1, A2, etc. must be constants.
-As a convenience, a range of values may be specified in the form+ A1 to An.
+As a convenience, a range of values may be specified in the form: A1 to An.

 The switch instruction is MUCH more efficient than a lengthy